-Google Ads vs Facebook Ads: Which Is Better for You?
+Google Ads or Facebook Ads: Which Is Better for You?

 So.
 Google Ads vs Facebook Ads.
-Two very different advertising platforms, with different benefits.
+Two very different advertising platforms, with different search intents and different benefits.

-If your answer was brand awareness or social following, Facebook is the place to be.
+- If your answer is brand awareness or social following, Facebook is the place to be.

-If you want to sell products or just about any other category, both platforms can do the trick.
+- If you want to sell products directly, Google Ads is probably the place to be (though both platforms can do the trick).

 Keep on reading and discover a few ways to maximize your results on both platforms today.